-- E1.
-Runners must remain in contact with the base until the pitched ball crosses home plate.
+- 1. Runners must remain in contact with the base until the pitched ball crosses home plate.
 The following provisions apply when a runner is judged to have left the base too early: - a.
 Each team will receive one warning.
-In the event of a warning: - i.
+In the event of a warning:

+- i.
 Any outs made in the subsequent action stand. - ii.
 If the ball was not put into play by the batter, all runners not called out return to their original bases. - iii.
 If the ball is put in play, the runner who left early and any runners behind him/her will occupy the base(s) closest to where the batter finished.
 If the batter is out, the runner who left early, and any runners behind him/her must return to their original base(s). - b.
 Violations after the team warning will result in the offending runner being ruled out.
-The disposition of other runners will follow the provisions in E1-a-ii, iii. - E2.
-A baserunner must avoid contact with a defensive player, whenever possible.
-At home plate, a runner must slide when a defensive player has the ball and is attempting to put the runner out. - E3.
-A base runner who, in the judgment of the umpire(s), intentionally runs into a defensive player will be ruled out. - E4.
-A runner may score on a wild pitch, a passed ball, or an error on the return throw to the pitcher. - E5.
-Runners must return to base when a play is over and the pitcher has control of the ball in the 10-ft. circle around the pitching rubber.
+The disposition of other runners will follow the provisions in E1- ai-ii, iii. - 2.
+A base runner must avoid contact with a defensive player, whenever possible.
+At home plate, a runner must slide when a defensive player has the ball and is attempting to put the runner out or is in position to receive an immediate throw in an attempt to put the runner out. - 3.
+The catcher may not block the plate with his body. - 4.
+A base runner who, in the judgment of the umpire(s), intentionally runs into a defensive player will be ruled out. - 5.
+Stealing- a runner may only steal one base at a time (one stolen base per runner per pitch thrown).
+As in E1., the runner must remain in contact with the base until the pitched ball crosses home plate.
+He may not advance an additional base on an overthrow made during an attempt to throw him out.
+This is to encourage the fielding team to attempt to throw out the runner.
+A base runner who is on third base may only advance home on a ball which is hit into play by a batter or by being forced home.
+A base runner may not score on a wild pitch, a passed ball, an error on the return throw to the pitcher (from the catcher), on an attempted steal or on an attempt to pick him off if he chooses to lead off third base after a pitch is thrown . - 6.
+After strike three or ball four, any runner in E5 that is eligible to steal may do so.